Feeling distracted and struggling to get stuff done?

 One of your favorite distractions is checking Instagram on your phone.

 Whenever you check Instagram on your phone, you make a tally mark on a piece of paper.
 Through that, you can see how often you check Instagram each day.
-That’s how you become aware of the habit and see this particular app’s impact on your life.
+That’s how you become aware of the habit and see the impact of this particular app on your life.

 If you have the required iOS 12 or Android 9 versions, you can also use Screen Time for Apple or Digital Wellbeing for Android to see how often you use your apps.